nmquijada/tormes/README.md

 <br>

 ### Required dependencies
-TORMES is a pipeline and it requires several dependencies to work:
+TORMES is a pipeline and it requires several dependencies to work (all of them will be installed with the conda environment):
   * [ABRicate](https://github.com/tseemann/abricate)
   * [FastTree](http://meta.microbesonline.org/fasttree/)
   * [GNUParallel](https://www.gnu.org/software/parallel/)